daren-ouz/INDIGO/README.md

 ## ONe_install_CentOS7

-Script (NOT COMPLETED YET!) creating FedCloud applience on CentOS 7.
+Script (NOT COMPLETED YET!) creating FedCloud appliance on CentOS 7.

 - supports    : ONe, rOCCI, Perun
 - in progress : vmcatcher, oneacct, BDII (for more details see GGUS 119768)